sendgrid/sendgrid-csharp/USE_CASES.md

 <a name="working-with-permissions" ></a>
 # Working with permissions

 The permissions builder is a convenient way to manipulate API key permissions when creating new API keys or managing existing API keys.

-You can use the types named according to the various [permissions](https://sendgrid.api-docs.io/v3.0/api-key-permissions) to add the scopes required for those permissions.
-By default, all scopes for a given permission are added; however, You can filter out certain scopes by passing a ScopeOptions parameter.
+You can enums named according to the various [permissions](https://sendgrid.api-docs.io/v3.0/api-key-permissions) to add the scopes required for those permissions.

+By default, all scopes for a given permission are added; however, You can filter out certain scopes by passing a ScopeOptions parameter or adding some filtering functions.

 For example, to create an API key for all *Alerts* scopes and read only *Marketing Campaigns*: